May 14-16, 2019

 Dr. Sapna Cheryan is an associate professor of social psychology at the University of Washington.
 Her research investigates the role of cultural stereotypes in causing and perpetuating racial and gender disparities in U.S. society.
 She has published numerous articles on these topics in journals such as Psychological Science, Journal of Personality and Social Psychology, and Psychological Bulletin.
 Her work on gender disparities in computer science has been cited widely in media outlets, including in the New York Times, NPR, and Washington Post.

-Mary Fairchild brings 15 years of experience in the technology industry, working for companies like Microsoft and aQuantive, where she led data driven diversity programming efforts.
+Mary Fairchild brings 15 years of experience in the technology industry, working for companies like Microsoft, aQuantive and now recently F5 Networks, where she led data driven and evidence based practices.
 She consults with companies looking to build their diversity strategy, utilizing academic research, statistical analysis, and program evaluation techniques.
-She is also the Director of Organizational and Talent Development for the Port of Seattle.
+In her current role as Transformation Manager, Mary works across the organization to build the workplace and the workforce of tomorrow.

 John Fink is a research associate at the Community College Research Center (CCRC), Teachers College, Columbia University.
 He conducts research on student course-taking and enrollment patterns, two- and four-year institution transfer partnerships, high school dual enrollment students, and implementation and impacts of “guided pathways” reforms.